 Learn more about PRTG

-Network monitoring: PRTG monitors network systems, devices, and applications.
+Network monitoring: PRTG monitors network systems, devices, and applications in real time.
 It is an all-in-one monitoring tool that can monitor every part of the most complex networks, even distributed ones.

 Server monitoring: Whether mail servers, web servers, or virtual servers like Hyper-V or VMware: with PRTG, you’ll keep a constant eye on your entire server infrastructure.
 Here you can find out more about PRTG and its sensors, and take a sneak peek into the monitoring tool by way of some screenshots.